How to Make a Dream Catcher Necklace

 When the flowers are ready to use, attach them to the metal plates using super glue and allow them to try for at least 24 hours before wearing.

 Step 3.2 Attach the gemstones and necklace chain

 Attaching beads and chain is very straightforward.
 The only thing I want to show you here is a small "separator" I created at the bottom of the web.
 This will separate the bead strings and help them hang correctly.

-If you don’t know how to connect the beads together using jewelry wire, take a look at this post.
+If you don't know how to connect the beads together using jewelry wire, read this post here.

 If you like today’s tutorial, please share it with your friends by pining the complete picture guide below.
 Thank you.